Can I Get Insurance for Someone Who Borrows My Car

 State Laws and Insurance Company

 Both the specific state laws and insurers decide when is and isn’t your auto insurance will cover other drivers.
 Different state have their own rules about car insurance and what’s required.
-In some states, the car owner's insurance kicks in and acts as primary coverage, while in others, the driver’s own insurance could take priority.
+In most cases, the car owner’s insurance acts as primary coverage, while the driver’s own insurance may serve as secondary coverage if limits are exceeded.

 Besides, the specific company your car is insured with ultimately decides how they are going to cover you in this particular situation.
 Since it varies from insurer to insurer, you should discuss it with them and see how your auto insurance policy will work when someone else drives your car.